-Why should I consider a personal loan broker?
+Why should I consider a personal loan broker in Canada?

-They can find you the best loan option for your unique circumstances.
-They may be particularly useful if you have trouble meeting the standard eligibility criteria at larger financial institutions.
-This is because brokers tend to have a better understanding of different lending requirements of various lenders, so they won’t recommend products that you’re likely to be rejected for.
+It might be particularly useful if you have trouble meeting the standard eligibility criteria at larger financial institutions.
+This is because brokers tend to have a better understanding of the different lending requirements of various lenders, so they won’t recommend products that you are likely to be rejected for.

 |Personal loan brokers||Direct lenders|